-• Direct digital input control (HSC1 and HSC2 only) HSC3 (%11) and HSC4 (%12) may be configured as hardware digital reset signals for
+• Direct digital input control (HSC1 and HSC2 only)

-HSC3 (%III) and HSC4 (%II2) may be configured as nardware digital reset signals for HSC1 and HSC2 (respectively).
+HSC3 (%I11) and HSC4 (%I12) may be configured as hardware digital reset signals for HSC1 and HSC2 (respectively).
 To enable these inputs as reset signals, specify the type as Totalize Reset (NOTE: The corresponding Totalize HSC must be previously configured before this option is available).
 The direct digital reset controls are edge sensitive with the edge polarity configurable.

-Maximum direct digital reset latency is 100μs.
+Maximum direct digital reset latency is 100 μs.